 It is important to maintain a neutral wrist to minimize the potential for developing a REPETITIVE MOTION INJURY, whether the operator is sitting while conducting a task (such as working at a computer workstation) or standing (for example, using a hand tool in a shop).
 The workstation should be designed so that a neutral wrist position can be maintained as much as possible.

 The work envelope is the zone in which an employee performs most routine tasks, whether repetitive movements (e.g., typing at a keyboard) or less frequent movements (e.g., lifting).
 Work should be arranged to be within easy reach and usually performed work located within 12 inches of the operator.
 Frequently used materials should be located within 18 inches of the operator.
 Such an arrangement reduces potential discomfort to the back, shoulders, and arms by avoiding awkward postures and positions.
-Employees should never reach behind their shoulder.
+Employees should never reach behind their shoulders.

 - Avoid mechanical stresses to the arms.
 (For example, avoid resting hands or forearms on the sharp table edge).